JiangengDong/CoMPNetX-container/README.md

-# Docker Image for Openrave
+# Docker Image for CoMPNet

+**Note**: This branch is no longer maintained because the vnc version is too complex to use.
+We do not guarantee the stability of this branch in the future.

-This repository provides a docker image for OpenRAVE, OMPL, ROS Kinetic and some necessary ROS packages for the Baxter robot.
-Some OpenRAVE models from the [CoMPS](https://sourceforge.net/projects/comps/) are also included in this image, under the `/home/atlas/ormodels` folder.
+This repository provides a docker image for the [CoMPNet] project, which sets up OpenRAVE, OMPL, ROS Kinetic and some necessary ROS packages for the Baxter robot.
 The username and password for this image are both "**atlas**".

 ## Requirement